David-OConnor/pyflow/README.md

 ## Not-yet-implemented
-- Installing from sources other than `pypi` (eg repos)
+- Installing from sources other than `pypi` (eg repos, paths)
-- Installing multiple versions of a dependency may not work if it uses compiles code
 - The lock file is missing some info like hashes
 - Adding a dependency via the CLI with a specific version constraint, or extras.
-- Developer requirements
+- Developer dependencies
 - Packaging and publishing projects that use compiled extensions
 - Dealing with multiple-installed-versions of a dependency that uses importlib or dynamic imports
+- Install Python on Mac

 ## Building and uploading your project to PyPi
 In order to build and publish your project, additional info is needed in